hvbon2010/setup_evironment_for_host_pc/README.md

 `sudo systemctl restart networking.service`

+If this change do not effect, so, we need to reboot OS

+`sudo reboot`

 # Setup dual network for server
 If we have a server with multiple network interface, 2 LANs or 1 LAN - 1 WIFI.
 And we want to use one network for local company network, and other for public network, we need to route the IPs to the suitable network.